Bardiafa/Proxy-Leecher/README.md

 	python proxy-leecher.py

-Here, `output_file` is the path to the file where the scraped proxies will be saved.
-If not specified, the proxies will be saved to `proxies.txt` in the same directory as the script.

-You can also specify a list of URLs to scrape proxies from using the `--urls` option.
-By default, the script scrapes proxies from five popular proxy websites.

-## 📝 Example
-To scrape proxies from the default list of websites and save them to a file named `my_proxies.txt`, run the following command:

-	python proxy-leecher.py my_proxies.txt

-The scraped proxies will be saved to `my_proxies.txt` in the same directory as the script.

 ## 🤝 Disclaimer
 Please note that using free public proxies comes with certain risks such as security vulnerabilities, slow speed, and unreliable connections.
 Use these proxies at your own risk and responsibility.